Rosy122333/MQP-miniProject/README.md

 MiniProject
 ===

-First run the command "pip install -r requirements.txt" to download the required libraries  <br />
+1. Run the command `pip install -r requirements.txt` to download the required libraries  <br />
+2. Run `ollama pull llama3` to download the llama3 model<br />
-Next to run the python flask in terminal type "python main.py"  <br />
+3. Run `ollama run llama3` to run the llama3 model<br />
-Next in the terminal copy one of the http links and open it in a tab  <br />
+5. Copy one of the http links from the terminal and open it in a tab  <br />
-For example you can copy "http://127.0.0.1:80" and paste it in a new tab and then ask a question (for example "How are you?")  <br />
+    For example you can copy "http://127.0.0.1:80" and paste it in a new tab
+6. Ask a question (for example "How are you?")  <br />
-and click the button (press here)  <br />
+7. Click the button (press here)  <br />
     The response should take a while to load